 Trust me when I say that you need it and that your people will thank you!

 I created a printable list that includes the initial phone detox plan I followed.
 Use it for a starting point and then personalize it for you if you’d like.
-Click here if you want a copy and if you’re not already subscribed to my blog, make sure you do that!
+Click here if you’d like a copy and if you’re not already subscribed to my blog, use the form below to sign up.
 This is the only place you’ll find me for a while.

 Until next time, know that I love you, I’ll be thinking of you and will keep you in my prayers!